Backpackstudio/wpPlugAndPlay/README.md

 ```
 On this case you should define class "myExtension" in file ./frameworks/myNamespace/myExtension.php and its loaded automatically by PHP, no need to write include statements.

+### Performance
+A slow website means users will potentially leave this website before it even loads.
+Badly coded WordPress plugins can decrease load time of website dramatically.
+Proper coding can keep to run WordPress site fast and smooth.
+By using wpPlugAndPlay properly you can write plugins, which doesn't decrease WordPress speed dramatically. wpPlugAndPlay supports these WP code optimisation recommendations:

+* Keep your plugin class very small and simple, divide all your functionality into separate classes and load it if only really necessary.
+* Chunk your code into **multiple classes**, each class into separate file.
+* Use **namespaces**
+* Use **WP actions and filters** to hook your functionality
+* Use **static methods** only for WordPress actions and filters.
+PERIOD.
+* Use singleton classes for objects which you need the entire request lifecycle in a WordPress application.

+Note: wpPlugAndPlay uses singleton pattern, so your plugin is always singleton object trough entire lifecycle of WordPress request.

 ## Autoloading PHP classes
 wpPlugAndPlay comes with built in feature allowing PHP to load the classes or interfaces which are placed in ./framworks folder in your plugin directory.
 It supports namespaces.
 For example class \MyNamespace\MyClass should be defined in file ./frameworks/MyNamespace/MyClass.php and its loaded automatically.
 No need to write any code to include your PHP scripts.